 International students seeking direct admission must satisfy all application requirements for incoming freshmen, transfer students, or graduate students, including the application fee, as well as the additional requirements listed below.
 Additional Pathway and Academic English programs are available for those needing extra support with their English skills.

 The University requires the following documentation for all international students:

-- Official academic records, from all schools attended (in original language and an official word for word English translation)
+- Unofficial academic records, from all schools attended (in original language and an official word for word English translation)